mircea-pavel-anton/mirceanton.com/content/posts/2022-12-12-devember-devlog-2/index.md

 ---
 title: "Devember 2022: One step forward, two steps... to the left"
-description: >
-	Week 2 of Devember: custom PCBs and Controller prototype
+description: "Week 2 of Devember: custom PCBs and Controller prototype"

 series: [ Devember 2022 ]
 series_order: 2